orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 Rocket Pool has established itself as an Ethereum Aligned Protocol (See [RPIP17](https://github.com/rocket-pool/RPIPs/blob/main/RPIPs/RPIP-17.md), which the pDAO voted for with a passing vote of ~99.55% - see [results](https://snapshot.org/#/rocketpool-dao.eth/proposal/0x9e093dea49dee9d1b3e43dbb6e0d8735149c5fde6ef703620970129b81d0f7f8)).
 RPIP17 laid out a vision to soft limit at 16% market share, and hard limit at 22% market share in order to act in the best interest of Ethereum Health.
 Here is where we can put our money where our mouth is.

-_Our end goal is that eventually there should be an equilbrium established by the market for:_

-- _The ideal total fee that rETH charges such that people are still willing to hold rETH_
-- _The ideal commission a Node Operator will take at our "soft limit" market share_
-- _And the rest (Total Fee - Node Operator Commission) can be captured by RPL_

 With the implementation presented in the [RPL Value Capture](#2-rpl-value-capture) section, we have 3 major commission knobs to control to achieve our end goal:

 1. Total rETH Commission Fee